jonimoreira/specs/2_5_0/docs/source/ontology.rst

 Concepts
 ========
 MLHIM is by definition and name a multi-level modeling approach.
 This means that there are multiple models with increasing specificity to get to the instance data point.
-MLHIM is constraint based which provides an complete path back to the reference model for the instance data.
+MLHIM is constraint based which provides a complete validation path back to the reference model for the instance data.

 ------------
 Model Levels